Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Proof of Theorem

 \subsection{Plumbing Graphs of Rational Surgeries on Torus Knots}

 In order to find the intersection between the plumbing graphs of rational surgeries on torus knots and the graphs obtained from Lisca's graphs by repeated GOCL and IGOCL moves, we need to know what the plumbing graphs of rational surgeries on torus knots look like.
-Let $n>0$ be a rational number.
+Let $n>0$ be a \textit{rational} number.
 We want to find a plumbing graph for $S^3_n(T(p, \alpha))$.
 We can write $n=[N_1+p\alpha, N_2, \dots , N_k]^-$ for $N_2,\dots, N_k \geq 2$.
 The $3$-manifold $S_n(T(p,\alpha))$ bounds the 4-manifold in Figure \ref{fig:beforealggeo}, which is positive-definite if $n>0$.
+Now, we will use the same technique as in \cite[Section 3]{lokteva2021surgeries} in order to produce a definite plumbing graph.
+In the process, we need to measure how far we are from being definite, so the following definition is useful.

+\begin{dfn} The \textbf{positive/negative index} of a $4$-manifold is the number of positive/negative eigenvalues of its intersection form. \end{dfn}

 The argument of \cite[Section 3]{lokteva2021surgeries} that the blow-ups decrease the surgery coefficient by a constant still holds to show that $S^3_n(T(p,\alpha))$ bounds the 3-manifold described by the graph in Figure \ref{fig:rationalsurgeryontorusknot}.

 The positive index of this graph is $k$ by the same logic as in \cite[Section 3]{lokteva2021surgeries}.
-To obtain a definite graph, we will need the generalisation of the algorithm in \cite[Figure 2]{lokteva2021surgeries} described in Proposition \ref{prop:changingorientation} in Section \ref{subsec:orientationreversalhere}.
+To obtain a definite graph, we will need the following generalisation of the algorithm in \cite[Figure 2]{lokteva2021surgeries}: